 On the flip side of positive equity, you'll find its ugly cousin, negative equity.
 If you have negative equity in your car like around one-third of all borrowers, then your loan is said to be an upside down or underwater car loan.
 Simply put, this means that you owe your lender more than your car is worth based on its current market value.
 Can you still sell it or trade it?
 Maybe.

 Depending on your credit, you may be able to roll the negative equity into a new car loan.
-Doing that will, of course, increase the total amount you finance, which increases your monthly payment amount.
+Refinancing what you still owe along with the price of your new ride will increase the total amount you finance, which increases your monthly car payment amount.

 There are also some dealers who offer trade-in promotions that will pay off your car no matter how much you owe on it.
 These dealers want to get you through the door and sell you a new car.
 For someone underwater on a car loan, this type of offer can be a lucrative one.